SiliconSerenity/pyModeS-csv-parser/README.md

 Please note that this project does not extend or modify the pyModeS project in any way.
 It is a separate utility that merely uses the output produced by pyModeS or any other system that generates CSV files in the same format.

+## Requirements

+1. **Python 3:** This project is written in Python 3, and likely won't work with Python 2 due to differences in syntax and libraries.
+Make sure you're using Python 3 before you start.

+2. **Watchdog Python Package:** The Watchdog package is used for monitoring the directory containing the CSV data files.
+You can install it via pip.
+Depending on your environment, you may need to use `pip3` instead of `pip`.
+This is because in some systems, `pip` is still linked to Python 2's package manager, while `pip3` is linked to Python 3's package manager.
+If you're in such an environment, `pip3` is the right command to use.
+Install with either command as shown below:

+    ```bash
+    pip install watchdog
+    # or
+    pip3 install watchdog
+    ```

+3. **CSV Data Files:** The application is designed to work with CSV data files in the format output by the pyModeS library.
+These files should have four fields in the following order: timestamp, icao, key, and value.
+The files should NOT have a data header row labeling these fields (i.e., the first row should be data).

 ## Setup